Thinh-NT/Rappidweller-db-challenge-try/README.md

-# DEV Challenge (DB/Python/Node.js/Java)

-Hey there and a wonderful good day!

-Thanks so much for applying to our recent position and your interest to become part of our dwellerTeam.
-We like to move further with your application.

-We are seeking an **enthusiastic** and **self-motivated developer**.
-You will be working on our **modern technology stack** and in an **international environment** that promotes collaboration within/across teams and managing both internal/external stakeholders.

-We like to understand if working together in the future will be a good fit for you and us.
-As we are seeking a dweller who will be able to cope with our stack, and feel comfortable with our technical setup and upcoming challenges, we have prepared the following coding challenge for you.

----

 ## Challenge description: What to achieve

 - Use the prepared **./postgres/init.sql** to create the challenges data structure ( for the quickstart you can use the docker-compose.yml we prepared for you, this is starting a Postgres container with the prepared init.sql script in case you have docker and docker-compose installed on your machine )